-What Have They Done To The Rain? indicated their folk-rock potential, but its melancholic tune and slower pace was reflected in a lower chart placing.
+What Have They Done To The Rain? indicated their folk-rock potential, but its melancholic tune and slower pace were reflected in a lower chart place.
 The track offended hard-line Searchers purists with its use of strings.

 They threatened a serious resurgence in 1979 when Sire Records issued a promising comeback album.